-2.1 Draw the structures of A, B and D, and provide the formula of C. Indicate the 7.0pt position(s) of C-labeled carbon(s) with an asterisk (\) whenever applicable.
+2.1 DRAW the structures of A, B and D, and PROVIDE the formula of C. INDICATE 7.0pt the position(s) of C-labeled carbon(s) with an asterisk (\) whenever applicable.

-Analysis of the C-labeled product(s) was achieved via degradation experiments (the C-labeled carbons are not shown on the structures).
+Analysis of the C-labeled product(s) was completed via degradation experiments (the C-labeled carbons are not shown on the structures).
 Radioactivities of the intermediates and final products were examined.

-2.2 Check the appropriate boxes on the answer sheet for the intermediates and 9.0pt products that you expect to exhibit radioactivity.
+2.2 CHECK the appropriate boxes on the answer sheet for the intermediates and 9.0pt products that you expect to exhibit radioactivity.

-With the aim of facilitating aryne formation, Kobayashi and co-workers developed a fluoride -induced aryne generation protocol.
-Using this method, benzene derivative 3 is reacted with furan (4) in the presence of CsF, resulting in the formation of E, F, and G.
+With the goal of facilitating aryne formation, Kobayashi and co-workers developed a fluoride-induced aryne generation protocol.
+Using this method, benzene derivative 3 was reacted with furan (4) in the presence of CsF, and resulted in the formation of E, F, and G.

-- Combustion analysis of E revealed the following atom content: 75.8% carbon, 5.8% hydrogen, and 18.4% oxygen. - E does not have a proton that is exchangeable with $D_2O$ in H-NMR spectroscopy. - F is an ionic compound.
+- Combustion analysis of E gave the following elemental composition: 75.8% carbon, 5.8% hydrogen, and 18.4% oxygen. - E does not have a proton that is exchangeable with $D_2O$ in H-NMR spectroscopy. - F is an ionic compound.

-2.3 Determine the structures of E, F, and G (without stereochemical details).
-8.0pt
+2.3 DRAW the structures of E , F , and G (with out stereochemical details).
+8.0pt sat ster coerrennear actans, 0.000

-In the absence of a nucleophile or a trapping agent, arynes can undergo [2+2]-type cyclodimerization or [2+2+2]-type cyclotrimerization reactions under suitable conditions.
+In the absence of a nucleophile or trapping agent, arynes can undergo [2+2]-type cyclodimerization or [2+2+2]-type cyclotrimerization reactions under suitable conditions.
 The aryne derivative that is obtained when 3 is treated with one equivalent of CsF in MeCN can give, in principle, four different dimerization and trimerization products (H-K).